pawanbhattarai/thehotelmountain/replit.md

   - Backend uses `replaceOrderItems()` to handle all modifications including deletions
   - Removed time restrictions - users can now add/delete items from orders anytime
   - Only prevents modification of completed or cancelled orders
+  - **KOT/BOT Synchronization**: When items are deleted from orders, they are automatically removed from generated KOT/BOT tickets
+  - System maintains consistency between order items and kitchen/bar tickets
   - Users can now successfully delete items from orders and save changes
 - **DateTime Conversion Fix**: Fixed critical reservation datetime handling issue across all environments
   - Problem: User enters 7:30 AM but system saves different time due to timezone conversion